Lead Integration Engineer at Relativity Space

 Team and Role Overview

 The Integration team at Relativity Space pulls together the efforts of all other vehicle and manufacturing teams to deliver flight-ready vehicles for test and launch.
 To meet our goals, we will build best in class manufacturing, test and quality control processes to keep our team moving fast while still producing high quality, well understood products.
 The integration engineers are responsible for taking piece parts and subassemblies and integrating them into fully functional verified rocket stages—ready for test or flight.
 The Lead Integration Engineer will drive efforts to establish the team and processes necessary to accomplish that goal.
-Because our team agile, the lead will also be the primary integration engineer for our first flight vehicle.
+In addition to leadership responsibilities, the lead will also be the primary integration engineer for our first flight vehicle.

 The Mission/Outcomes and Objectives